 1. Number of Tweets

 You can also use your Tweet count as a comparison to your other engagement metrics.
-If your Tweet count is high, but likes aren't - you may have a problem.
+If your Tweet count is high, but Likes aren't, you may have a issue that needs addressing.

 When it comes to Twitter, engagement metrics are the holy grail.
 That is the purpose of running campaigns on the platform: to foster quality relationships with your target audience.
 If people are reacting to your Tweets, that's a great thing.

-The Twitter algorithm is used by the platform to rank tweets, which makes certain tweets appear higher on users feed than others.
-If you get a lot of retweets, that's a ranking factor.
-A retweet involves a greater level of commitment than a like, which is the reason why it matters more in the Twitter algorithm.
+The Twitter algorithm is used by the platform to rank Tweets, which makes certain Tweets appear higher on users' feeds than others.
+If you get a lot of Retweets, that's a ranking factor.
+A Retweet involves a greater level of commitment than a Like, which is the reason why it matters more in the Twitter algorithm.

-Perhaps it was a particular type of tweets, maybe an introduction to a new type of post like a meme.
-Whatever the reason, the likes metric gives you a clear picture of the kind of tweets your client's followers are looking out for.
-Generally it's a very good thing when you get more likes month over month.
+Perhaps it was a particular type of Tweets, or maybe an introduction to a new type of post like a meme.
+Whatever the reason, the Likes metric gives you a clear picture of the kind of Tweets your clients’ followers are looking out for.
+Generally it's a very good thing when you get more Likes month over month.

-Everybody wants to be famous on Twitter, especially if you run a client’s account.
-While quality trumps quantity when it comes to follower growth, it is still an important KPI.
+Everybody wants to be famous on Twitter–so do your clients.
+While quality trumps quantity when it comes to Follower growth, it is still an important KPI.